-Vanessa Pearl was named the SEC Freshman of the Week, earning her third honor in four weeks, while Kacper Stokowski earned the honor on the men’s side.
+Florida’s Vanessa Pearl was named the SEC Freshman of the Week, earning her fourth honor in six weeks.

 Alabama senior Robert Howard ripped a 41.9 in the 100 free, but the Florida men and women were the team winners for the 2018 Georgia Tech Invite.

 Caio Pumputis racked up a winning double for Georgia Tech tonight.